hchyang/old_dir/README.md

 # old_dir_finder
-A Python script to find out big old directories.
+A Python3 script to find out big old directories.
 It's Linux only, because it depends on `du` and `date` command.

 ## Installation